shaqed/shaqed.github.io/content/posts/blog-2.md

 To do so we need to change the `rsp`, and we have only 1 jump that we can control in order to get it.

 ### The LEAVE instruction
 The [leave](https://c9x.me/x86/html/file_module_x86_id_154.html) instruction which is present at the end of the function restores the old stack pointer of the previous frame.
-The instruction is "leaving" the current frame.<br>
+The instruction is "leaving" the current frame.m
 To do so first: it perform `rsp = rbp`.
-Restoring the `rsp` to the value from the previous frame.<br>
-I like to think of `leave` as the "`ret`" instruction of the stack.
+Restoring the `rsp` to the value from the previous frame.m I like to think of `leave` as the "`ret`" instruction of the stack.

-Great, so if we `ret` to the `leave` instruction again (1 instruction above the original `ret`), we are basically "popping" the rbp again effectively changing the `rsp` to the value of our choosing!<br>
+Great, so if we `ret` to the `leave` instruction again (1 instruction above the original `ret`), we are basically "popping" the rbp again effectively changing the `rsp` to the value of our choosing!m
 All that is required of us is to change the return address to the `leave` instruction.
 After which the program will execute the `leave` and then the `ret`.
 The `ret` now will return to a value at the stop of the stack, which **is the custom stack now**

 If we send the following payload: